jeff231li/adamantanes-temperature-scripts/04-GIST-calculations/README.md

 pip install gridDataFormats
 ```

+## Integrating Heat Capacity Grid
 Finally, we want to integrate the heat capacity GIST voxels to get a numerical value.
-This is done with the script.
+This is done with the Python script with the `gridData` module.